The finger: Political and military use

 On February 24, 2022, the first day of the Russian invasion of Ukraine, the Russian missile cruiser Moskva attacked Snake Island as part of the 2022 Snake Island campaign.
 The Ukrainian border guard Roman Hrybov's last communication with the warship was "Russian warship, go fuck yourself".
 This was memorialized on a set of Ukrainian commemorative postage stamps on April 12 with the text "Russian warship, fuck you!" and a drawing of a Ukrainian soldier presenting the middle finger to the Russian cruiser.

+In January 2026, U.S. President Donald Trump was filmed raising his middle finger and mouthing "fuck you" toward a heckler who had shouted "pedophile protector" during a visit to the Ford River Rouge complex in Dearborn, Michigan.
+A White House spokesperson described the response as appropriate.

 In popular culture

 The use of the middle finger has become pervasive in popular culture.
 The band Cobra Starship released a song called "Middle Finger", and released a music video that showed people giving the finger.
-Italian artist Maurizio Cattelan installed a marble statue of a middle finger measuring 11 m, located directly in front of the Milan Stock Exchange.
+Italian artist Maurizio Cattelan installed a marble statue of a middle finger called L.O.V.E, measuring 11 m and located directly in front of the Milan Stock Exchange.
 A now-famous photograph of Johnny Cash shows him giving the middle finger to a photographer during a 1969 concert at San Quentin State Prison, released as At San Quentin.
 However, the photo remained fairly obscure until 1998, when producer Rick Rubin made it the centerpiece of an ad in Billboard criticizing country radio for not giving airplay to Cash's Grammy-winning album Unchained.
 Cameron Diaz made the gesture during a photo shoot for Esquire.
 Harold Lloyd shot the finger to his own reflection in a Coney Island funhouse after getting paint on his suit in Speedy, his final silent feature, from 1928.

 Athletes, including Stefan Effenberg, Ron Artest, Luis Suárez, Virat Kohli, Juan Pablo Montoya, Iván Rodríguez, Danny Graves, Jack McDowell, Natasha Zvereva, Josh Smith, Bryan Cox, and Johnny Manziel have been suspended or fined for making the gesture.
 José Paniagua was released by the Chicago White Sox after giving the middle finger to an umpire; he never played in the majors again.
 Baseball executive Chub Feeney once resigned after giving the finger to fans on Fan Appreciation Night.
 Bud Adams, owner of the National Football League's Tennessee Titans, was fined US$250,000 for giving both middle fingers to the fans of the Buffalo Bills during a game.
 Professional wrestler Stone Cold Steve Austin is also famous for flashing one or both middle fingers as part of his gimmick.
 Hockey star Jaromír Jágr made the gesture several times following goals in the early 1990s.